MusicalArtist12/MusicalArtist12-VSCode/README.md

-# A transparent theme written to match [MusicalArtist12/Dotfiles](https://github.com/MusicalArtist12/Dotfiles)
+A simple transparent theme written to match my personal dotfiles.
-## Written by Julia Abdel-Monem